Phyllis Dare

-Phyllis Dare (born Phyllis Constance Haddie Dones; 15 August 1890 – 27 April 1975) was an English singer and actress, famous for her performances in Edwardian musical comedy and other musical theatre in the first half of the 20th century.
+Phyllis Dare (born Phyllis Constance Haddie Dones; 15 August 1890 – 27 April 1975) was an English actress and singer famous for her performances in Edwardian musical comedy and other musical theatre in the first half of the 20th century.

 Born in Chelsea, London, Dare first performed on stage at the age of nine, in the Christmas pantomime Babes in the Wood (1899), together with her sister, Zena.
 Later that year, she appeared as Little Christina in Ib and Little Christina.
 She soon played Mab in the Seymour Hicks musical Bluebell in Fairyland, and at the age of 15, she took over the starring role of Angela in The Catch of the Season.

 In 1909, Dare created the role of Eileen Cavanagh in the hit musical The Arcadians, where she met the producer George Edwardes.
 This started a long association between the two, who collaborated on productions including The Girl in the Train, Peggy and The Quaker Girl.
 In 1912, she starred in The Sunshine Girl.
 In 1913 she joined the cast of The Dancing Mistress, as Nancy Joyce, at the Adelphi Theatre and continued to star in successful productions throughout the 1920s, including in the role of Mariana in The Lady of the Rose (1922).

 During her later career, she turned to straight plays, some of which included Aren't We All in 1929, Words and Music in 1932 and The Fugitives in 1936.
 She appeared occasionally in films, starring in The Argentine Tango and Other Dances in 1913, Dr. Wake's Patient in 1916, Crime on the Hill in 1933 and Debt of Honour in 1936.
 In the 1940s she appeared in a tour of Full House and was later cast in Other People's Houses.
 In 1949, Dare opened as Marta the mistress in Ivor Novello's musical, King's Rhapsody.
 The show ran for two years and was Dare's last theatrical endeavour.
 She retired to Brighton in 1951 and died 27 April 1975 at the age of 84.